-- (1) Effective January 1, 2015 Mr. Underwood was appointed President and Chief Executive Officer of the Corporation.
-From May 13, 2014 to December 31, 2014, Mr. Underwood was President of the Corporation.
-Prior to that, Mr. Underwood was Vice President, European Operations. - (2) Effective January 1, 2016, Ms. Milantoni was appointed Chief Financial Officer and Corporate Secretary of the Corporation.
-From January 1, 2014 to December 31, 2015, Ms. Milantoni was Vice President, Finance and Treasurer.
-Prior to that, Ms. Milantoni was Corporate Controller and Treasurer. - (3) Effective June 1, 2018, Mr. Allcock was appointed Vice President, Information Technology and Transformation.
-From January 1, 2015 to May 31, 2018, Mr. Allcock was appointed Vice President, Information Technology.
-Prior to that, Mr. Allcock was Director of Information Technology, European Operations. - (4) Mr. Powell joined the Corporation on July 23, 2018 as Vice President, Mergers and Acquisitions. - (5) Effective June 1, 2018, Mr. Martin was appointed Vice President of Business Development, Marketing and Contracts.
+- (1) Effective January 1, 2015, Mr. Underwood was appointed President and Chief Executive Officer of the Corporation.
+Prior to that Mr. Underwood served as President of the Corporation. - (2) Effective January 1, 2016, Ms. Milantoni was appointed Chief Financial Officer and Corporate Secretary of the Corporation, and resigned as Corporate Secretary on May 1, 2018.
+From January 1, 2014 to December 31, 2015, Ms. Milantoni served as Vice President, Finance and Treasurer. - (3) Effective June 1, 2018, Mr. Allcock was appointed Vice President, Information Technology and Transformation.
+From January 1, 2015 to May 31, 2018, Mr. Allcock served as Vice President, Information Technology.
+Prior to that, Mr. Allcock served as Director of Information Technology, European Operations. - (4) Effective June 1, 2018, Mr. Martin was appointed Vice President of Business Development, Marketing and Contracts.
 From January 1, 2016 to May 30, 2018, Mr. Martin was Vice President, New Business Development.
-Prior to that, Mr. Martin was Vice President of Business Development for Europe. - Mr. Powell and Mr. Martin will be formally appointed by the Board of Directors of the Corporation as Executive Officers immediately prior to the annual meeting on May 7, 2019.
-As of December 31, 2018 they were included in the listing of Named Executive Officer's ("NEO's") by virtue of acting in the capacity of an Executive Officer as of December 31, 2018. - (7) Mr. Vaughan was appointed Corporate Secretary of the Corporation on May 1, 2018.
+Prior to that, Mr. Martin served as Vice President of Business Development for Europe. - (5) Effective May 1, 2018, Mr. Vaughan was appointed Corporate Secretary.

-As at the date hereof, the directors and executive officers of the Corporation, as a group, beneficially own, directly or indirectly, or exercise control or direction over, 45,347,019 Common Shares representing approximately 78.0% of the outstanding Common Shares of the Corporation.
+The directors and executive officers of the Corporation, as a group, beneficially own, directly or indirectly, or exercise control or direction over, 45,340,920 Common Shares representing approximately 78.0% of the outstanding Common Shares of the Corporation.